The CEDRA CorporationTM

 an AutoCAD Drawing Interchange File (DXF file) for all visible

-features in the current map from within ArcView 3.x or ArcMap.
+features in the current map from within ArcView 3.x, ArcGIS 9.x and ArcGIS 10.x.

 ArcView GIS users are able to perform the export from within a